Covert stuttering - 2 ways out

 Second, it’s good.
 “Why and how in the world it might be good?” you’re asking.
 Well, as long as I stay covert I still believe, I hold on, I hope, I search for fluency.
 I have the potential to get free from stuttering completely.
 I have the potential to go either way.
 I have an opportunity to choose any of those options.

-When we choose acceptance (I’m not a great expert in that, but that is my observation) we find it liberating in the way we feel about it, we usually feel some improvement in our fluency as well.
-But most of the time by choosing the first option we close the door for the second option, for getting free from stuttering.
+When we choose mere acceptance (I’m not a great expert in that, but that is my observation) we find it liberating in the way we feel about it, we usually feel some improvement in our fluency as well.
+But most of the time by choosing the first option we close the door for the second option, for working on our speaking and stuttering.
 There're 2 objective reasons for that.

 1. We stutter more, so on a physical level, we accumulate all those stuttering experiences into our muscle memory.
 Our automated stuttering speaking pattern becomes stronger, we get deeper into that.